-ProWritingAid Review: Will This Grammar Tool Fix Your Writing Issues?
+ProWritingAid Review: Will This Grammar Checker Fix Your Writing Issues?

 ProWritingAid includes not one, but three reports to help you catch any repetitive words.

 The Overused Words report will mark any overused words, ones used so many times that they’ll definitely make readers pause.
 Plus, it will tell you how many instances to remove so they aren’t overused anymore.
-It will even compare your use with other published writing so you can see how your style stacks up against other similar works.
+It will even compare your use with other published writing to help you see how your style stacks up against other similar works.

 The All Repeats report will mark words and phrases up to four words long that you’ve used repeatedly throughout your text.
 They aren’t necessarily overused, but it’s helpful to be aware of anything you tend to repeat.